ngaylinn/epigenetic-gol-prototype/README.md

 ### Tile
 With this `GenomeConfig`, the genotype is interpreted as a small "stamp" (an 8x8 grid of cells) of cells that gets repeated to fill the whole 64x64 game board.
-In this case, the stamp gets repeated edge-to-edge filling the entire board with no gaps or overlap.
+In this case, the stamp gets repeated edge-to-edge, filling the entire board with no gaps or overlap.
 Optionally, every other copy of the tile may be mirrored, which allows for different interactions between copies of the stamp along its edges.
 Although this configuration narrows the search space to a very